Become a Texas Notary

 Where can I perform notarial acts in Texas?

-You may perform notarial acts while you are physically anywhere within the geographic borders of the state of Texas.
+You may perform notarial acts while you are physically located anywhere within the geographic borders of the state of Texas.

 However, a Texas notary is not authorized to perform a notarial act on a federal enclave or Indian reservation within Texas (Tex.
 Atty.
 Gen. Op.
 JC-0390 [2001]).
 Some but not all military bases are federal enclaves (Texas Secretary of State’s website).